 Truth.
 As with many things in the tax code, your ability to deduct an expense depends on its legitimacy, usually for business or medical purposes.
 While you can’t deduct every meal you feed the family dog, there’s a surprising range of instances where you can deduct pet expenses.

-On a business level, if your pet generates income for you, you'll likely be able to fully deduct your "ordinary and necessary" pet expenses.
-For example, if you own a dog that's in commercials, you might be able to deduct your pet expenses.
-If you raise horses for breeding, that can also constitute a business.
-So, your animal expenses are likely deductible.
+On a business level, if your pet generates income for you, you’ll likely be able to fully deduct your “ordinary and necessary” pet expenses.
+For example, if you own a dog that’s in commercials, you might be able to deduct your pet expenses.
+If you raise horses for breeding, that can also constitute a business so your animal expenses are likely deductible.
+If you relocate for work, your pet-related moving expenses are deductible because–you might want to cover Fluffy’s ears for this part–the IRS considers your pet to be a possession.

 Going outside the box a little more, one junkyard owner was able to deduct the cost of cat food.
 Why was this deduction allowed?
 Because the owner used the food to attract neighborhood cats, who subsequently kept his yard pest-free.

-You can also get a medical deduction for certain pet expenses.
-For example, if you need a guide dog or service animal, the IRS allows deductions for the costs of buying, training and maintaining that animal, including food, veterinary care and grooming.
+Your pet’s medicine isn’t deductible, but if your pet contributes to your health and wellbeing, other things might be.
+For example, if you need a guide dog or service animal, the IRS allows deductions for the costs of buying, training, and maintaining that animal, including food, veterinary care, and grooming.

 You Can Always Deduct Daily Commuting Costs